kodamap/sensor_bme280/readme.md

 .
 ```

-# 7. kibana dashboard example
+# 7. grafana dashboard example

 Upload .json file "Sensor-1486613315807.json" from grafana ui (import dashboard).

 - select a influxdb data source: sensor

-You'll see "Temperature , Pressure and Humidity" on the kibana dashboard.
+You'll see "Temperature , Pressure and Humidity" on the grafana dashboard.